zacthuku/react-hooks-react-router-nested-routes-v6/README.md

 Remember to remove the `NavBar` portion of your JSX from the `Home` component after adding this code to `App`.

-## Using react-router-dom's Outlet Component
+## Using `react-router-dom`'s Outlet Component

-If you've opened the code up in your browser, you might have noticed that our app still isn't working correctly - visiting the child routes doesn't actually render the pages we want.
+If you've opened the code up in your browser, you might have noticed that our app still isn't working correctly — visiting the child routes doesn't actually render the pages we want.

-That's because there is still one tool we need to implement from `react-router-dom` in order to get our nested routes up and running - the `Outlet` component.
+That's because there is still one tool we need to implement from `react-router-dom` in order to get our nested routes up and running: the `Outlet` component.

 An `Outlet` component is included within a component that has nested routes.
 It basically serves as a signal to that parent component that it will render various different components as its children, depending on what route a user visits.
-The `Outlet` component works in conjuction with the `router` we set up using `createBrowserRouter` and `RouterProvider` to determine which component should be rendered based on the current route.
+The `Outlet` component works in conjunction with the `router` we set up using `createBrowserRouter` and `RouterProvider` to determine which component should be rendered based on the current route.